SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 Intellivoice speech attachment and to some extent, the Enhanced Computer System addon (ECS).

-You may load the Executive BIOS file for the Intellivision by name.
+You may load the Executive BIOS file for the Intellivision by name (`intvexec1.bin` expected CRC32: A85FC6DD).
+You will also need the GROM binary `grom.bin` placed in the `/BIOS/` directory (expected
-You will also need the GROM binary placed in the `/BIOS/` directory.
+CRC32: 683A4158).

 To use the Intellivoice, the 2K ROM for the speech chip has to be present in the `/BIOS/` directory and named `012.bin`.